A Traditional Chinese Medicine Approach to Autumn Alignment

 From Earth Element to Metal: Your Lung and Large Intestine

-While human cycles exhibit the cycles of nature, these show how elements mutate at macro and micro level.
+While human cycles exhibit the cycles of nature, these show how Elements mutate at both macro and micro levels.
 The late summer was the Earth Element, harvest time, time for enjoying the abundance of all our spring to summer growth and align with the sift to fall.
 As we are moving into autumn, the late summer phase is birthing the Metal phase or Metal Element.

 Autumn: The Season of Letting Go